RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Schedule

-Core hours are from 9:30am to 3pm M-F Please be sure to notify the team, via email, if you are unable to be available during core hours.
+Core hours are from 9:30am to 3pm M-F. Please be sure to notify the team, via email, if you are unable to be available during core hours.
+Adding absences to your work calendar is an appropriate courtesy.
 Client communication should occur between 9am and 6pm M-F only, except by absolute neccessity.

 ## Communication Standards